jonjeng/Exploration-of-Financial-Contributions-in-California-to-2016-Presidential-Campaigns/README.md

 * RColorBrewer

 Included in this repository are:
-* .rmd file of the exploration itself
+* pcampaigns2016.rmd - details of the exploration itself
-* .html file (knitted from the rmd file contents)
+* pcampaigns2016.html - knitted from the rmd file contents